Protecting Yourself From Seven Tech Support Scams

 Never give anyone remote access to your computer.
 This gives them complete control over anything that you may access online.

 First, take time to think about how the information was delivered to you.
-Did it originate from an unknown email address or in a pop-up message on your computer?
+Did it originate from an unknown email address or a pop-up message on your computer?
 If so, it’s likely fraudulent.
 If it appears to be from a reputable program and you are a paying customer, verify by finding the published contact information for that (legitimate) company and then contact the company to validate the information.
-If you have reason to suspect a security vulnerability, run a scan using your own means and then update your security software.
+If you have reason to suspect a security vulnerability, run a scan using your means and then update your security software.

 You receive a message that asks you to click a link or visit a website to install a program on your computer that will repair the “issues.”